Are entrepreneurs born or made? The ingredients for entrepreneurial thinking

-For most of us, the word "entrepreneur" conjures up a mythology that's been ingrained in our cultural psyche since the first mass-produced Model 'T' rolled off Henry Ford's assembly line in 1913.
+For most of us, the word "entrepreneur" conjures up a mythology that's been ingrained in our cultural psyche since 1913, when the first mass-produced Model 'T' rolled off Henry Ford's assembly line.
 We imagine solitary visionaries who start out with next to nothing.
 Thanks to a mysterious combination of talents, perseverance, luck and work ethic – and a world-changing idea no one else believes in – they end up as titans of industry or technology.
 Some of us even imagine ourselves as the next Oprah Winfrey or Steve Jobs, parlaying our improbable dreams and hardships into global empires.

 But if you ask Houston Peschl what he thinks, you'll get a curious answer.
 "You don't have to start a business to be considered entrepreneurial," says Peschl, an instructor in UCalgary's Haskayne School of Business.
 "The technical business side is only one of many aspects of being an entrepreneur, and may sometimes be over-emphasized."

 Instead, Peschl focuses on figuring out what entrepreneurs do differently from everyone else, and teaching those skills to students in any discipline, whether or not they ever start a business.
 "If you take a group of very successful entrepreneurs, their personalities, their backgrounds, their education are all radically different," says Peschl.
 "There is no indicator of success based on any of those metrics.
 The only real metric that demonstrates success is their ability to solve problems.
 Entrepreneurs approach problem-solving in a very calculated way."